-Downtown Morehead City, Inc. is a non-profit, tax-exempt organization dedicated to making Downtown Morehead City a vital community.
-This is done through the Main Street 4-Point Approach to downtown revitalization strategy: Organization - Promotion - Economic Restructuring - Design.
+Downtown Morehead City, Inc. is a non-profit, tax-exempt economic development organization dedicated to making Downtown Morehead City a vital community for residents and visitors alike.
+By following the Main Street Four Point Approach for downtown revitalization, DMC, Inc. facilitates intentional and sustainable growth of our commercial district with the guidance of our four, volunteer-led committees: Organization - Promotion - Economic Vitality - Design

 In November 1996, the Morehead City East division of the Carteret County Chamber of Commerce determined it would be beneficial to the community to develop ways to improve business conditions to attract more people to the waterfront and Arendell Street.

 In April 1997 a presentation was made about the NC Main Street Program and 65 people attended.
 From that group, a 17-member steering committee was formed, consisting of interested downtown business and property owners, the Chamber of Commerce, Downtown MHC Merchant’s Association, as well as town and county government officials.

 This group reorganized itself into the present Downtown Morehead City Revitalization Association in July 1997.
 In 2000, Downtown Morehead City became a designated North Carolina Main Street Community, and the organization was renamed to "Downtown Morehead City, Inc." in 2017.

 Downtown Morehead City, Inc. is a non-profit organization that provides leadership dedicated to small business growth by developing and sustaining an economically vital, socially active, and visually attractive downtown for residents and visitors.

 Downtown Morehead City is a year-round, walkable waterfront community in Eastern North Carolina with a strong fishing heritage.
 Our coastal lifestyle is enhanced by local businesses, including art & entertainment, dining, professional services, recreation and shopping for residents and visitors.